 Stickybot is capable of climbing a variety of surfaces at 90 deg including glass, glossy ceramic tile, acrylic, and polished granite at speeds up to 4.0 cm/s (0.12 body-lengths/s, excluding the tail).
-The maximum speed of Stickybot on level ground is 24cm/s and is limited by its actuators (Table I).
+The maximum speed of Stickybot on level ground is 24cm/s and is limited by the speed of its actuators (Table I).

-Fig. 10.
-Force plate data of rear left foot (left) and front right foot (right) of Stickybot climbing with a 6s period at a speed of $1.5\ cm/s$ .
-Data filtered at 10Hz.
-Two successive runs are shown to illustrate repeatability.

 Figure 10 presents force plate data of Stickybot climbing vertical glass.
 The left side shows data from the rear left foot and the right side displays data from the front right foot.
+Forces are in N and time in seconds.
 Data from two successive runs are shown to give an indication of the typical repeatability.

-Section A (0 to 1.5 s) represents the preloading and flexing of the foot.
-There is almost no force in the lateral (X) direction during preload and the traction force (-Y) is increasing.
+Section A (0 to 1.5 seconds) represents the preloading and flexing of the foot.
+There is almost no force in the lateral (X) direction during preload.
+The traction force (- Y) is increasing.
 Although each foot would ideally engage with negligible normal force, there is a small amount of positive normal force during engagement.
 Weight transfer between diagonal pairs also occurs during section A.

 Section B represents the ground stroke phase.
 There are equal and opposite forces in the X direction for the front right and rear left feet, indicating that the legs are pulling in toward the body.
-This helps stabilize the body and is similar to the lateral forces exhibited in geckos (and in contrast to the outward lateral forces observed in small lizards and insects) [3].
-The Y-direction shows relatively steady traction force, and the Z-direction indicates adhesion on both the front and rear feet.
+This helps stabilize the body and is similar to the lateral forces exhibited in geckos (and in contrast to the outward lateral forces observed in small running animals such as lizards and insects) [3].
+The Ydirection shows relatively steady traction force, and the Zdirection indicates adhesion on both the front and rear feet.
 Note that this differs from gecko data, in which the rear feet exhibit positive normal force [3].
-This is due to the fact that Stickybot uses its tail to prevent the body from pitching back, whereas geckos use their rear feet.
+This is due to the fact that Stickybot uses its tail to prevent the body from pitching back, and geckos use their rear feet.

-In section C the feet release both by reducing the traction force (Y) and by peeling (utilizing digital hyperextension).
-Both front and rear feet exhibit low detachment forces in the Z-direction, especially the rear foot.
-Note also that the transition between B and C is accompanied by a temporary increase in adhesion (-Z force) and subsequently decreases as the opposite diagonal feet engage.
+In section C Stickybot releases the feet both by reducing the traction force (Y) and by peeling (utilizing digital hyperextension).
+Both the front and rear feet exhibit low detachment forces in the Z-direction, especially the rear foot.
+We note also that the transition between B and C is accompanied by a temporary increase in adhesion (-Z force) and subsequent decrease as the opposite diagonal feet come into engagement.

-TABLE I PHYSICAL PARAMETERS FOR Stickybot
+TABLE I